th7mo/th7mo.com/ssh-key.md

 # SSH key

 A method to access and write data to GitHub, GitLab and Bitbucket is the Secure Shell Protocol (SSH).
-You can authenticate to those repository hosting services using an SSH key.
+SSH keys can be used to authenticate to those repository hosting services.

-When you only need one SSH key, you can skip the section that covers [Multiple accounts](#multiple-accounts-on-the-same-repository-hosting-service).
+When only one SSH key is needed to configure, the section that covers [Multiple SSH keys](#managing-multiple-ssh-keys) can be ignored.

 ## Generate a new SSH key